vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/21_Monuments_to_the_Dead_in_Ancient_North_India.md

 We possess a moving literary description of what the death of a king—great in the eyes of his contemporaries—brought about, how it was experienced by the court, and which ritual and ceremonies were performed to cope with the calamity.
 Bāṇa in Harṣacarita 5 tells us that, even before the actual demise of Harṣa’s father, Prabhākaravardhana, the latter’s first wife, Queen Yaśovatī, was so overwhelmed by grief and the prospect of widowhood that she, against the express wish of her son, committed herself to the flames \(i.e. became a satī\), while her husband was still alive.

 After the death of his mother Harṣa goes to his dying father and clasps his feet in dispair̥ The latter comforts him, recommends him to his royal duties, and utters his last words: ‘enemies should be exterminated’.
 3 The body is brought to the bank of the Sarasvatī on a bier, a funeral pyre is built and the cremation ritual is performed at dusk.
 It is suggested that the remaining ladies of the king’s harem also commit satī.
 Harṣa keeps a vigil and next morning goes to the Sarasvatī to bathe, offers an oblation of water to his father, and goes home in distress \(p.
 293\).
-A brahmin eats the first piṇd

-. as  offered to the
+A brahmin eats the first piṇḍas  offered to the

 ghost \( preta\) and the period of impurity passes.